 Q. Where can I find information on crisis centres in Canada?

 A. Please visit this link for crisis centres listed by province or call 911 if you require immediate assistance.
+The Canadian Women’s Foundation: List of shelters and services divided by provinces and territories for women at risk of assault, abuse or sexual violence.

 Q. Do you only help pregnant women?